 We’ve signed a Mutual Recognition Agreement (MRA) with The Malaysian Institute of Certified Public Accountants (MICPA).
 This paves the way for members of each organisation to join and benefit from the other.
 Both institutions have also joined forces to work on strengthening the Malaysian accountancy profession.

 MICPA is an established professional accountancy body with a reputation for technical excellence, with more than 3,200 members and over 500 students pursuing the Certified Public Accountant (CPA) qualification.

 - our Qualification exams; and

-- five years' relevant post-qualification experience, including
+- five years' relevant professional experience post admittance to membership, including

 - at least three of which have been in Malaysia